Paulette McMillan, MS, RD, LDN, CDCES, L.Ac., Dipl.OM, RYT200

-(registered dietitian, licensed dietitian/ nutritionist, certified diabetes educator, licensed acupuncturist, board certified in oriental medicine)
+(registered dietitian, licensed dietitian/ nutritionist, certified diabetes care and education specialist, licensed acupuncturist, board certified in oriental medicine, registered yoga teacher)

-Paulette McMillan is the co-founder of the Center for Health and Wellness, an integrated clinic offering clinical nutrition, acupuncture, Chinese herbal medicine and Ayurvedic medicine.
+Paulette McMillan is the co-founder/owner of the Center for Health and Wellness, an integrated clinic offering functional medicine nutrition, acupuncture, Chinese herbal medicine and Ayurvedic medicine.
 She is a licensed practitioner in both nutrition and acupuncture.
 She received her master’s degree in Human Nutrition and Functional Medicine from the University of Western States, Portland, OR.
 She completed 5 years of graduate level training in acupuncture and Chinese herbal medicine at the Maryland Institute of Traditional Chinese Medicine in Bethesda, Maryland.
-She is board certified in Oriental medicine by the National Certification Commission for Acupuncture and Oriental Medicine.
+She is board certified in Oriental medicine by the National Certification Commission for Acupuncture and Oriental Medicine http://www.nccaom.org/

-Paulette is Certified as a Diabetes Educator (CDE) .
-This is a specialized credential demonstrating an advanced knowledge of diabetes and training in how to help people with type 1 or 2 achieve their goals to better health.
-Goals may include controlling blood glucose, managing weight, preventing complications of diabetes, and achieving overall feelings of wellness.
+Paulette is Certified as a Diabetes Care and Education Specialist (CDCES) .
+This is a specialized credential demonstrating an advanced knowledge of diabetes and in educating people with prediabetes, type 1 or 2 achieve their goals to better health.
+Common goals include controlling blood glucose, managing weight, preventing complications of diabetes, and achieving overall wellness.https://www.diabeteseducator.org/living-with-diabetes/how-a-diabetes-educator-can-help-you

-To further her knowledge, she completed advanced training through the Institute for Functional Medicine and the International and American Association of Clinical Nutritionists.
-She was awarded the Certified Clinical Nutritionist (CCN) credential by the Clinical Nutrition Certification Board for her training in functional medicine.
+To further her knowledge, she completed advanced trainings through the Institute for Functional Medicine and the International and American Association of Clinical Nutritionists.

 In addition to her practice, she served as the nutrition consultant on the Advisory Panel for the Newsletter, Better Health for Better Living.
-As a past faculty member, Paulette developed and taught the western nutrition curriculum at the Maryland Institute of Traditional Chinese Medicine in Bethesda, MD.
-She has also worked for a NIH-funded research center implementing nutrition approaches to prevent high blood pressure and heart disease.
+As a past faculty member at the Maryland Institute of Traditional Chinese Medicine in Bethesda, MD she developed and taught the western nutrition curriculum.
+She worked for a NIH-funded research center on several studies implementing nutrition and lifestyle approaches to prevent high blood pressure and heart disease in children and adults.

 Don Diggs, L.Ac., Dipl.O.M., A.D.